ESSENTIALS & FAQ

 FyneFest operates on a token system, each token usually representing a third or a half a pint of beer, depending on the beer’s strength, rarity and style.
-Some of the rarest or strongest beers may require two tokens for a half or third of a pint.
+Some stronger or rarer beers may require two tokens for a half or third of a pint.

-Food prices are set by the vendors, but typically dishes are around £6-7.
+Food prices are set by the vendors, but typically main dishes are around £7.

 The FyneFest team take pride in the festival’s inclusive, family-friendly status, and offer free tickets to under 13s and £10 tickets for 13-17 year olds.
 A program of entertainment will be available for children throughout the weekend.
 Check out the What’s On/Activities page for full information close to the festival.

 Under 18s should be accompanied at all times by a responsible adult and will not be allowed to bring alcohol into the event or consume it on the festival site.

 If bringing young children to the festival, we recommend the use of ear protectors to avoid hearing damage potentially caused by loud music.

-Any issues relating to lost children should be reported to festival security staff.
+Any issues relating to lost children should be reported to festival stewards or staff.

 Your ticket(s) must be scanned on arrival at the festival site and you will be issued a pint glass (with third, half and two third markings), a wristband, a festival programme (with beer list) and your first beer token for use at the bar.

 Those bringing a car will be directed to a parking space by the FyneFest team – please park exactly as instructed as space in the parking field can tight.
 Those bringing a campervan will also be directed where to park.

 Wristbands must be displayed at all times throughout the weekend; anyone found without a wristband at any point will be ejected from the site.
 Pint glasses are one per person – do not break or lose your glass as we have only a small amount of replacements (which will cost the equivalent of two tokens).